chetan51/chetansurpur/source/drafts/biphasic-sleep-experiment.md

 It's not as groundbreaking, but should be more sustainable and still allow me to sleep late at night and wake early.
 Time-wise, it's still 30 minutes less than 8 hours monophasic, and I'll try to build a habit of getting out of bed immediately, which should save some more time.
 If I miss my 1.5 hour nap in a day, I'll be monophasic that night.
 That way I can be biphasic when possible, and switch back and forth as convenient.

 I'll start this today by taking a 1.5 hour nap when I get back home from work.
+I'll also be able to exercise starting tomorrow since I won't be as sleep-deprived.

 ## Daily Log (continued)